virtuozzo/custom_active_record_observer/README.md

 `custom_active_record_observer` is a DSL to track create/update/destroy operations based on AR callbacks.

-This is just a DSL like:
+Its a simple DSL similar to the code below:

 ```
 CustomActiveRecordObserver.observe :EngagedUser, :CompanyOwner, handler: CustomerEventPublisher.new do